-- The electric sector has mandatory and enforceable federal regulatory standards in place for cyber and physical security (collectively known as grid security). - Close coordination among industry and government partners at all levels is imperative to deterring attacks and preparing for emergency situations. - Congress should postpone consideration of legislation to create additional cyber incident reporting mandates for the energy sector until the Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) is fully implemented.
+- The electric sector has mandatory and enforceable federal regulatory standards in place for cyber and physical security (collectively known as grid security). - Close coordination among industry and government partners at all levels is imperative to deterring attacks and preparing for emergency situations. - Congress should expeditiously reauthorize the Cybersecurity and Information Security Act of 2015 (CISA 2015) to ensure that the legal structure for the voluntary sharing of information between and among the federal government and private entities remains in place. - Congress should postpone consideration of legislation to create additional cyber incident reporting mandates for the energy sector until the Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) is fully implemented.